One-Cycle Pruning: Pruning ConvNets Under a Tight Training Budget: Comparison to traditional schedules

+\textbf{Frameworks and Hardware.} Experiments are conducted using the PyTorch \cite{pytorch} and fastai \cite{fastai} deep learning libraries for training procedures, fasterai \cite{fasterai} library for the implementation of the pruning methods and using a 12GB Nvidia GeForce GTX 1080 Ti GPU for computation.

+\textbf{Experiment A.} The first experiment is conducted with a fixed training budget of $50$ epochs.
+The objective is to identify the pruning schedule that is the most efficient when the training budget is tight.
+The results, reported in Table \ref{table:results}, show that One-Cycle Pruning usually outperforms other pruning schedules for all the different combinations of studied architectures, datasets and sparsity levels.
-Previous experiments where conducted with a fixed training budget.
-To better emphasize the impact of the pruning schedule on the training dynamics, we now propose to let the training budget change according to the needs of the pruning method until reaching a desired performance.
-The pretraining phase is kept unchanged, with only the fine-tuning budget being extended accordingly.

-We report in Table \ref{tab:table3} the training budget required to reach $90\%$, $70\%$ and $80\%$ accuracy on CIFAR-10, CIFAR-100, Caltech-101 dataset respectively, using ResNet-18 pruned to a sparsity of $95\%$.
+\textbf{Experiment B.} To better emphasize the impact of the pruning schedule on the training dynamics, we propose to fix a target accuracy and let the training budget change according to the needs of the pruning method in order to reach that accuracy level.
+For One-Shot and Iterative pruning, the pretraining budget is kept identical, only the fine-tuning budget is extended, \textit{i.e.} the training after the pruning has occurred.
+We present in Table \ref{tab:budget} the results of the training budget required to reach $90\%$, $70\%$ and $80\%$ of accuracy on CIFAR-10, CIFAR-100, Caltech-101 dataset respectively, using ResNet-18 pruned to a sparsity of $95\%$.
+Training budget is expressed relatively to method One-Cycle Pruning. \\

-Overall, the technique that requires the most important training budget is iterative pruning, followed by one-shot pruning.
-This trend has also been reported a retraining time required by \cite{Li, han}.
-The training budget of AGP is equal or higher to our method for all the tested cases.
+\textbf{Discussion.} Overall, the technique requiring the most training budget while providing the worst validation accuracy when that budget is fixed is Iterative Pruning.
+Several papers have also reported a similar phenomenon, indicating that Iterative Pruning required a long fine-tuning time \cite{Li, han}.
+On the other hand, One-Cycle Pruning seems to outperform other pruning schedules both when the training budget is fixed and when the target accuracy is fixed, indicating that our proposed schedule is able to reach higher performance faster.